 One project which I find particularly inspiring is ODIM.
 Within their well organised structure, they run several community health and education programs, one of which is called “Healthy Mommy and Me”.
 This particular program helps to educate women with regards to child nutrition and help combat one of the biggest issues in Guatemala, childhood malnutrition.
 As an example of the impact this program is having, 90% of the children whose mothers graduated from this program were of a normal weight for their height, compared to only 35% as the rate for Solola in general.
 To donate to ODIM, please follow this link https://odimguatemala.networkforgood.com/

 The nawal Toj represents offerings and payment.
 It is part of the name Tojil, a Mayan god who gave fire to the people, although this was not a free gift.
 Tojil asked in return for sacrifice to be made.
 This is a day of payment and sacrifice, a day to resolve debts, both in the physical and spiritual realms.
 Toj is the nawal of the sacred fire, and it is to the fire that we make offerings in order to burn away what would commonly be known as karmic debts.
 In this way we restore balance, we bring our accounts back to zero.

 Toj carries with it a form of divine protection, which is enhanced through selfless acts.
 These acts might involve a sacrifice of our time or energy in order to strengthen our community.
-We can choose to act or we can choose to ignore, but be aware – ignoring an opportunity to make a payment on a Toj day might bring a ill fortune, the removal of the protection.
 Payment should be made with an open heart, thanks might not be quickly forthcoming, and may not come at all.
 Your sacrifice could be something as simple as picking up litter in your neighbourhood, it doesn’t have to be something elaborate.